Category 1: The Connected Life Awards

 The Best Mobile Innovation for Smart Cities award is for mobile based products, services and applications for sustainable urban environments.
 It reflects the growing deployment of mobile technologies for smart city-related ICT solutions and products, and showcases the most innovative use of mobile services, applications and initiatives for public transport, traffic management, utilities, environment, public safety and other public services sectors.

 In particular, we would like to draw attention to innovative mobile-based solutions that foster further wide-spread deployment of connected devices and objects in smart cities, encourage the delivery of new services via m2m platforms, and access and manage smart city information on mobile devices.

 Key aspects of this category include:

 - Promoting mobile connectivity and value-added services for urban infrastructure and public services

-- Demonstrating the value of new services to citizens and business community
+- Demonstrating the value of new mobile services to citizens and business community

-- Multiplier effect on the development for additional products/services/functionality
+- A multiplier effect on the development for additional products/services/functionality

-- Deployment outlook – potential for widespread implementation, with no regulatory infringement
+- Deployment outlook – potential for widespread implementation and scalability, with no regulatory infringement

 - Promoting scalability and interoperability (e.g. simple to configure and little investment)